joe-vanleeuwen/theironyard.github.io/source/education/coderdojo/scratch/index.markdown

 <a id="schedule"></a>
 ### 2013 Greenville Schedule

+Scratch classes will be 6 weeks long with a 2-3 week break between each session.
+Our goal is to run them throughout the school year.
+Volunteers make this possible, [so please sign up today](http://eepurl.com/DWo8v)!

 <a href="https://tito.io/the-iron-yard/greenville-coderdojo-scratch-september-2013" class="button"> September 10th - October 15th</a>

 <a href="https://tito.io/the-iron-yard/greenville-coderdojo-scratch-november-2013" class="button"> November 5th - December 10th</a>